Five Good Entry-Level Road Bikes Under $500: 2019 Picks

-This article will take a look at five of my favorite entry-level road bikes, giving a brief review of each one and offering my opinion on why you might consider it.
+This article will take a look at five of my favorite entry-level road bicycles, giving a brief review of each one and offering my opinion on why you might consider it.
 We'll also talk briefly about some specific things you might want to avoid on an inexpensive road bicycle, to steer you away from a dud.
 Let's get started.

 Obviously even the best entry-level road bike come with a lower price tag than a bike for experienced riders.
 With that comes lower value components, and while that's not necessarily a bad thing you should know what you're getting into.
 Here are a few tips to help you avoid riding around on a two-wheeled lemon.

-- Avoid plastic components.
+Avoid plastic components